 You may encourage your doctor to become a preferred provider.
 You and/or your provider can simply contact MultiPlan at the number listed above.
 If your provider does not choose to join the network, you may make a choice whether to continue as a patient or change to a preferred provider.

-What is the recognized charge?
+What is the maximum allowed charge?

 Thank you for taking the time to review this important information.
 We hope it improves your AlaskaCare experience.